Kagee/jekyll-now/_posts/2014-10-10-manual-deobfuscation-of-a-php-snippet-part-1.md

 In late July the following question was posted on a IRC-channel i frequent:

-{% blockquote %}
-Anyone care to devise what an obfuscated PHP payload does?
+> Anyone care to devise what an obfuscated PHP payload does?
-{% endblockquote %}

 Sure, why not, sounds like a challenge.
 This is part 1 of a series of blogposts explaining the headache-inducing three hours that followed.